 Every year, new bike models come in the market, showcasing impressive features and specifications.
 If your bike needs an update, purchasing a new bike could be the best choice.
 However, before you go looking for a new bike to replace your old one, think about whether you want to sell your old one.
 Selling your old bike is always a good idea because it helps you to recover some of the money you want to spend on the new bike.

-Before selling your bike, don't forget to transfer the ownership of the insurance policy of your bike to the new owner.
+Before selling your bike, don't forget to transfer the ownership of the bike insurance policy of your bike to the new owner.
 Although most people remember to transfer their bike registration, they often forget transferring their bike insurance policy.
 Failing to transfer the insurance policy can result in serious legal issues for both you and the new owner of the bike if the bike gets involved in an accident in the future.

 What is Bike Insurance Transfer?